 Social work is focused not on blame or punishment, but on reaching better outcomes by reducing risk of future harm and by connecting people with resources and support.
 This approach is very much the one I use in my work in the effective altruism community.

 If you contact me about a problem you’ve experienced or a concern you have, I will keep it as confidential as you wish.
+[Edited to add: I have made two mistakes on confidentiality that I know of.
+More info in the comment below.]
 Here are some possibilities:

 You just want to vent or discuss your concern, and do not want the information to go any further